 - a.
-Where historic windows are proposed to be replaced, provision of a Window Condition Assessment report that documents the deteriorated beyond repair condition of windows.
-This report shall be prepared by a qualified consultant. - b.
-Where historic wood windows with true divided-lite muntins are demonstrated to be deteriorated beyond repair, replacement shall be with new wood windows of the same type and operation with true divided-lite muntins that closely match the historic in all exterior profiles and dimensions.
-Detailed and dimensioned architectural plans will be provided to document existing and proposed window sash. - c.
-Replacing non-historic windows with new windows based on documentation that illustrates the new windows closely match the configuration, material, and all exterior profiles and dimensions of the windows historically present.
+Where historic windows are proposed to be replaced, provision of a Window Condition Assessment report that documents the condition of windows that warrant replacement.
+This report shall be prepared by a qualified consultant and shall include photos, plans, elevation drawings, window details, and window schedule with proposed treatment repair notes. - b.
+Where historic windows with true divided-lite muntins are demonstrated to be deteriorated beyond repair, replacement shall be with new windows of the same type and operation with true divided-lite muntins that closely match the historic in all exterior profiles and dimensions.
+Dimensioned architectural plans and details will be provided to document existing and proposed in-kind replacement window sash. - c.
+Replacement of non-historic windows with new windows is based on documentation that illustrates the new windows closely match the configuration. material, and all exterior profiles and dimensions of the windows historically present.

-Non-Visible Secondary Facades: Window replacement is limited to the size of the existing openings or a modest change in window area (up to 100 square feet).
-Installation of louvers for mechanical vents may also be undertaken.
-For example, this scope of work qualifies for staff level approval by:
+Non- Visible Secondary Facades: The installation of new windows or mechanical vents of any within an existing opening or a modest change in window area (of no more than 100 square feet total) qualifies for staff level approval provided that:

-- d.
-Replacing a non-visible historic or contemporary window with a new window of any configuration, material, or profile within the existing opening.
-While the scope of work qualifies for staff level approval, the applicant may be required to demonstrate compatibility with the unique features of the landmark building. - e.
-Adding, expanding, or removing a modest amount of window area in these discrete locations.
-The applicant would be required to demonstrate compatibility with the unique features and composition of the building. - f.
-Louvers for mechanical venting that do not change the existing opening and is finished with the same finish as the surrounding window frame. - 3.
-Installation of Rooftop Equipment: The installation or replacement of rooftop equipment such as mechanical systems or wireless telecommunications equipment, excluding elevator overrides, provided that: - a.
-Rooftop equipment excluding elevator overrides, that does not result in an addition of height above one story or 12-feet; does not cover more than 75% of the total roof area; is setback from the exterior walls; and, is not visible or is minimally visible from the surrounding public rights-of-way; - b.
-Rooftop equipment that can be easily removed in the future without disturbing historic fabric and is installed in a manner that avoids harming any historic fabric of the building; and, - c.
+- a.
+It is demonstrated that the alterations avoid unnecessary contrast with the historic form and material and are compatible with the unique features of the building. - 3.
+Installation of Rooftop Equipment: The installation or replacement of rooftop equipment such as mechanical systems or wireless telecommunications equipment, excluding elevator overrides, qualifies for staff level approval provided that: - a.
+Rooftop equipment shall not result in an addition of height above one story or 12-feet; does not cover more than 75% of the total roof area; is setback from the exterior walls; and, is not visible or is minimally visible from the surrounding public right-of-way; - b.
+Rooftop equipment is installed in a manner and can be easily removed in the future without harming any historic fabric of the building; and, - c.
 All proposed ducts, pipes, and cables are located within the building and are not installed or anchored to an exterior elevation visible from a public right-of-way. - d.
-Wireless equipment that is not visible or is minimally visible from the surrounding public rights-of-way and that does not attach directly to any historic material. - 4.
-Construction of a non-visible roof deck on a flat roof: The construction of pergolas or other structures, such as a stair or elevator penthouse for roof access, does not qualify under this scope of work.
-The construction of roof decks, including associated railings, windscreens, and planters, provided that: - a.
-The deck and associated features cannot be viewed over street-facing elevations; - b.
-Existing access to the roof in compliance with the Building Code must be demonstrated. - 5.
-Signs & Awnings: New tenant signs and awnings or a change of copy on existing signs & awnings that meet the Department's draft Design Standards for Storefronts for Article 11 Conservation Districts and is compatible in terms of material, location, number, size, method of attachment, and method of illumination with the property and/or district, provided that:
+Wireless equipment is not visible or is minimally visible from the surrounding public right-of-way and that does not attach directly to any historic material. - 4.
+Construction of a non-visible roof deck on a flat roof: The construction of pergolas or other structures, such as a stair or elevator penthouse for roof access does not qualify under this scope of work.
+The construction of roof decks, including associated railings, windscreens, and planters, qualifies for staff level approval provided that: - a.
+The deck and associated features shall not be visible over street-facing elevations; - b.
+Existing access to the roof in compliance with the Building Code shall be demonstrated. - 5.
+Signs & Awnings: New tenant signs and awnings or a change of copy on existing signs & awnings that meet the Department's draft Sign and Awning Standards and is compatible in terms of material, location, number, size, method of attachment, and method of illumination with the building and/or district, qualifies for staff level approval provided that: